pepefrog69/conversation/configure-workspace.md

     See [Cloud Foundry roles ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/docs/iam/cfaccess.html#cfroles) for more information about the roles.
 1. Click **Invite users**.

-When people you invited next log in to {{site.data.keyword.cloud_notm}}, they will see your organization available from their list of accounts.
+When the people you invite next log in to {{site.data.keyword.cloud_notm}}, your organization will be included in their list of accounts.

-With more people contributing to workspace development, unintended changes can occur, including a workspace deletion.
+With more people contributing to workspace development, unintended changes can occur, including workspace deletions.
 Consider creating backup copies of your workspace on a regular basis, so you can roll back to an earlier version if necessary.
 To create a backup, simply export the workspace as a JSON file.